Building a Container

 2. File management like moving, copying, or renaming files and directories.

-3. Light text editing with vim or a worse text editor.
+3. Light text editing with vim, nano, or another text editor.

 In other words, resource-intensive actions like building a container should be done on a node.